Maarc/ansible_middleware_soe/README.md

 * *bin* contains all binaries necessary for the SOE.
 ** *bin/java_applications* contains the java applications retrieved and built for the SOE.
 ** *bin/rh_jboss_golden_images* contains everything required to build automatically a set of golden images for the versioned middleware platforms that are in the book of standards of your organization.
-** *bin/rh_jboss_binaries* contains the Red Hat JBoss binaries from the https://www.redhat.com/wapps/sso/login.html?redirect=https%3A%2F%2Faccess.redhat.com%2Fjbossnetwork%2Frestricted%2FlistSoftware.html[Red Hat Customer Support Portal].
+** *bin/rh_jboss_binaries* contains the Red Hat JBoss binaries from the [Red Hat Customer Support Portal](https://www.redhat.com/wapps/sso/login.html?redirect=https%3A%2F%2Faccess.redhat.com%2Fjbossnetwork%2Frestricted%2FlistSoftware.html).
-* *group_vars* contains the ansible https://docs.ansible.com/ansible/playbooks_variables.html[group variables].
+* *group_vars* contains the ansible [group variables](https://docs.ansible.com/ansible/playbooks_variables.html).
 * *inventory* contains the https://docs.ansible.com/ansible/intro_inventory.html[ansible inventory]. "hosts-dev" lists the host for the development environment.
 At the same level, you can add a "host-int" or "host-prod" file listing your orchestrated hosts in the integration or production staging environments.
 * *roles* contains the main roles of this SOE implementations:
 ** *roles/rh_jboss_core* is the core role for all managed hosts